 I have several gardening challenges I’m trying to overcome.
-First, we are living in a rental right now and they are not really keen on us digging up the grass area.
+First, we are living in a rental right now, and they are not really keen on us digging up the grass area.

 I find this curious because I think that having a few garden boxes would definitely increase the value of a yard.
 I will keep trying.
-In the meantime container gardening is my friend.
+In the meantime, container gardening is my friend.

 I’m still searching for more solutions, but here’s the first thing I’m going to try.
 I’m putting up a gutter garden on the fence.
 It was easy to do – we did it in about 30 minutes.
 When the time comes to move to our permanent home, it will also be easy to remove.

 - 2 – 10-foot aluminum gutters

 - 4 end caps (2 right & 2 Left)

 - 4 special hanging screws

--Drill and drill bit, screw
+- drill and drill bit, as well as a screw

--A small tube of glue or putty to secure the ends
+- a small tube of glue or putty to secure the ends

--Potting soil or compost
+- potting soil or compost

 2. Drill a few holes in the lower ending edge of the gutter.
 I made my top gutter drain into the one below.
 The bottom gutter will eventually drain into a watering can or bucket.

-3. Place the end caps on each gutter section and use the glue or putty to secure them.
+3. Place the end caps on each gutter section and use glue or putty to secure them.
 The glue was an afterthought for us, but the end caps tended to pop off without it, so I had to add it after the gutters were hanging.

 4. Use the special gutter fasteners and hang them at a slight angle so the water will drain.
 That’s it!
 You have gutter gardens ready for planting.